imschwartz89/Stock-Scraper/README.md

 ### Warning

 ***NOTE: If you keep getting:
-<br />WARNING 1001 - Stock (<Ticker>) value not found
+<br />WARNING 1001 - Stock ({Ticker}) value not found
 <br />Using 0 for price...
-<br />for all tickers the warning means that the value is not found by the script off of the search engine.
+<br /><br />for all tickers the warning means that the value is not found by the script off of the search engine.
 First check that the CSV file is correct.
 If you are using googleTest.py, the warning most likely means that the gibberish is no longer correct.
 Please read this to help fix that issue: https://github.com/imschwartz89/Stock-Scraper/tree/main/google***